fab2s/NodalFlow/README.md

 ```

 As you can see, it is possible to dynamically generate and organize tasks which may or may not be linked together by their argument and return values

+## Callbacks

+NodalFlow implements a KISS callback interface you can use to trigger callback events in various steps of the process.

+- the `start()` method is triggered when the Flow starts
+- the `progress()` method is triggered each time a full Flow loop was performed
+- the `success()` method is triggered when the Flow completes successfully
+- the `fail()` method is triggered when an exception was raised during the Flow's execution.
+The exception is caught to perform few operations and rethrown as is.

+NodalFlow also implements two method that will be triggered just before and after the flow execution, `flowStrat()` and `flowEnd($success)` which you can override to add more logic.
+These are not treated as events as they are always used by NodalFlow to provide with basic statistics.

 ## Serialization